SceneFormer: Indoor Scene Generation with Transformers: Method

 \subsection{Data and Training Details}

-We use bedrooms and living rooms from a human-created scene dataset, referred to as \textit{GT} (ground truth) \cite{song2017semantic} and filter the bad samples as done in earlier works \cite{wang2019planit, ritchie2019fast} to get a total of 6351 bedrooms and 1099 living rooms.
-We use 50 object categories for bedroom scenes and 39 object categories for living room scenes.
-Rooms are augmented with rotations from the set $(0, 90, 180, 270)$ degrees, and locations sampled uniformly from $(0, 0.5)$.
-We train with a learning rate of $3e^{-4}$ and apply cosine annealing with restarts after 40,000 iterations, for a maximum of 2000 epochs, using the Adam optimizer with a $0.001$ weight decay and a batch size of 128.
-All experiments are run on an Nvidia RTX 2080 Ti GPU.
-Training takes approximately 4 hours for each model.
+We use bedrooms and living rooms from a human-created scene dataset, referred to as \textit{GT} (ground truth) \cite{song2017semantic} and filter the bad samples as done in earlier works \cite{wang2019planit, ritchie2019fast} to obtain a total of 6351 bedrooms and 1099 living rooms, which are split 80:20 into training and validation sets.
+We use 50 object categories for bedrooms and 39 object categories for living rooms.
+Rooms are augmented with rotations from the set $(0, 90, 180, 270)$ degrees, and object's location jitter is sampled uniformly from $(0, 0.5)$.
+We train with a learning rate of $3e^{-4}$ and apply cosine annealing with restarts after 40k iterations, for a maximum of 2000 epochs, using the Adam optimizer with a $0.001$ weight decay and a batch size of 128.
+All experiments are run on a single Nvidia RTX 2080 Ti.
+Training takes $\approx 4$ hours for each model.

 To generate textual scene descriptions, we use a heuristic method.
-We first extract \textit{relations} between the objects in the scene as done in \cite{carion2020end}.
-All related objects within a threshold distance of $2.5m$ are retained.
+We first extract \textit{relations} between the objects in the scene, following \cite{carion2020end}.
+All related objects within a distance of $2.5m$ are retained.
 In addition, objects can only be related to an object that appears earlier in the sequence.
 Then, we use a set of rules to generate sentences from these filtered relations.
-The first sentence mentions upto the first 3 objects in the room's category sequence $\{c_i\}$.
-Then we iterate over all objects except the first in the sequence, and with probability $0.3$ describe an object $o_i$ using its relation to another object $o_j, j< i$ which has already been described.
-Each relation is a tuple $(o_i, rel, o_j$, where $rel$ is the relation type.
+The first sentence mentions up to the first 3 objects in the room's category sequence $\{c_i\}$.
+We then iterate over all objects except the first in the sequence, and with probability $0.3$ describe an object $o_i$ using its relation to another object $o_j, j< i$ which has already been described.
+Each relation is a tuple $(o_i, rel, o_j)$, where $rel$ is the relation type.